 - Having trouble thinking, remembering things, and learning.

 - Increased sensitivity to stressful events or situations.

-PAWS can make people feel like their recovery is stalling or that they are losing progress, but this is not the case as long as sobriety remains intact.
-Coping mechanisms learned in therapy in combination with a healthy diet and exercise are the best ways to deal with PAWS at and after the first 30 days without alcohol.
+PAWS can make people feel like their recovery is stalling or losing progress, but this is not the case as long as sobriety remains intact.
+Coping mechanisms learned in therapy combined with a healthy diet and exercise are the best ways to deal with PAWS at and after the first 30 days without alcohol.

 Five Early Sobriety Tips

 Your first month without alcohol will be full of ups and downs.
 Here are five quick early sobriety tips to keep in mind as you embark on the recovery journey:

 It’s essential to remain in touch with why you got sober in the first place.
 The further you progress in your recovery, the easier it is to lose sight of why you decided to stop drinking.
 Make a list of the motivations behind your decision to pursue treatment, and keep it close at hand to remind yourself why you’re working so hard.

 Boredom can be a relapse trigger in and of itself, so finding something to do in your free time can be a valuable tool in your sobriety kit.
 Hobbies that engage you physically, socially, or intellectually can help reduce the frequency and intensity of your cravings and provide a sense of purpose and fulfillment.

 It’s common for people in recovery to start feeling like they are “cured” and stop attending groups and therapy.
 This mistake can easily lead to relapse.
 It’s important to remain humble and continue to seek out ongoing support even during periods when you feel confident about your recovery.